-There is a theoretical risk that the live virus vaccine can be transmitted to non-vaccinated contacts.
+RotaTeq is a solution of live reassortant rotaviruses and can potentially be transmitted to persons who have contact with the vaccine.
 The potential risk of transmission of vaccine virus should be weighed against the risk of acquiring and transmitting natural rotavirus.